 \section{Concluding Remarks}

-Our study results suggest that people might attribute varying levels of punishment and responsibility to AI and robots, even though they lack awareness.
-Moreover, survey participants perceive the punishment of robots and AI as unfeasible and unsuccessful.
-Respondents were contrary to robots and AI holding their assets and having physical independence.
-They are not seen as susceptible to punishment, which is an essential precondition for deterrence, and their punishment would not satisfy the victims' demand for retribution.
-Therefore, even when respondents indicated they believe automated agents can be reformed, there exists a contradiction in people's attribution of punishment and their a priori views on its viability, which we term the punishment gap.

-The punishment gap stems from study participants' punishment attribution to electronic agents despite the agreement that punishing them is not successful concerning retribution and deterrence or even possible.
-This contradiction was found regardless of automated agents' legal status.
-Analysis of a demographically representative sample of US respondents reaffirms our findings at a similar level to the randomly selected online participants.
+Electronic legal personhood grounded on automated agents’ abilities to fulfill duties does not seem a viable path towards the regulation of AI.
+This approach can only become an option if AI and robots are granted assets or physical independence, which would allow civil or criminal liability to be imposed, or if punishment functions and methods are adapted to AI and robots.
+People’s intuitions about automated agents’ punishment are somewhat similar to scholars who oppose the proposal.
+However, a significant number of people still wish to punish AI and robots independently of their a priori intuitions.

-By no means this research proposes robots and AI should be the sole entities to hold liability for their actions.
+By no means this research proposes that robots and AI should be the sole entities to hold liability for their actions.
 In contrast, responsibility, awareness, and punishment were assigned to all associates.
-We thus posit a distributed liability assignment among all entities involved in deploying these systems would be following the public perception of the issue.
-Such a model could take joint and several liability models as a starting point by enforcing the proposal that various entities should be held jointly liable for damages caused.
+We thus posit that a distributed liability assignment among all entities involved in deploying these systems would follow the public perception of the issue.
+Such a model could take joint and several liability models as a starting point by enforcing the proposal that various entities should be held jointly liable for damages.

-Electronic legal personhood will become a viable option only if AI and robots are granted assets or physical independence, which would allow civil and criminal liability to be imposed, or if punishment functions and methods are adapted to AI and robots.
-Respondents ascribed punishment to electronic agents; however, they did not agree on how to achieve it.
-This public contradiction might need to be addressed by broad legal or social reframing.
-Moreover, we discussed the implications of our findings on how scholars and policymakers can educate laypeople and influence their views regarding the punishment gap, depending on how social and legal institutions choose to include AI and robots into society.